Birthdays and Beginnings

-Right from our first meet, he was very caring.
-He put me into one of their finest guest rooms for the three-day work and thus I became their first unofficial guest even before they launched.
-We haven’t seen each other face-to-face for eight years now but we have remained well connected despite the twists and turns in our individual lives – Thanks to Facebook and regular calls on birthdays and special occasions.
+Right from the beginning, Emmanuel was caring.
+He put me into one of their finest guest rooms for the three-day work, and thus I became their first unofficial guest even before they launched.
+We haven’t seen each other face-to-face for eight years now, but we have remained well connected, at least on birthdays and special occasions, despite the twists and turns in our individual lives.
+Special Thanks also to Facebook.

-My association with Emmanuel also gave me two new dimensions of handwriting to explore in the HR world and a new name as his friend – Jack.
+This gave me a new beginning in handwriting to explore in the HR world.
+I also got a new name as his friend – Jack.
 As the HR head, he would receive many anonymous letters from staff, mostly staging character assassination cases of some women co-workers.
 These letters gave me an interesting opportunity to get deeper into the forensic world of handwriting analysis.

 In due course of time I got very close to his father with whom I shared an interesting Telugu connection.
 He used to call me `son’.
 There was no professional relationship with his father of course.
 On July 4, 2001 – I lost my father within 15 days of my return from the cultural ambassador program to the UK under the Rotary International Scholarship.
 Emmanuel was right there by my side during the funeral, offering shoulder and emotional comfort like a brother, when not many friends or even family members could make it to the funeral.